traderjoe-xyz/joe-docs/docs/deployment-addresses/fuji.md

 ## Faucets

 [AVAX Faucet](https://faucet.avax.network/) is official faucet by Avalanche Foundation.
 (Please note that their USDC, USDT tokens are not compatible with Trader Joe testnet.)

-You may also request testnet tokens (AVAX, USDC, USDT) from our faucet - head to Trader Joe Discord [here](https://discord.gg/traderjoe), and use command `!faucet <your-address>` on channel `#lb-testnet`.
-Please note: You can fund your address only once per 24h (command has a 60 second global delay).

-Using our faucet directly on-chain is disabled.

 ## ERC20 Tokens